Ljubavi (Željko Joksimović song): Composition

-Music and lyrics

 "Ljubavi" is a pop ballad sang in Serbian language.
 The music and the arrangement is made by Joksimović himself and the lyrics are written by the Serbian singer Bajaga who is a former member of the band Riblja Čorba.

 Music video

 The music video for the song was shot in the period October–November 2009.
 It features Joksimović singing alone at a train station, where he then gets on the train where he continues to sing.
 The video had a mini-concert promotion on 9 December 2009 in the Expo center in Belgrade.
 He opened the concert with the song and corresponding video, saying that he started it with this song because it is full of emotion.
 Of the promotion guests, some were people from the Serbian music scene.